-"Will installing a heatmap tool grow our revenue?"
-It's one of the most common questions ecommerce operators ask.
-The honest answer is: heatmaps are excellent at hypothesis generation for where on the page revenue is leaking, but they will not tell you which channel or which ad brought you the buyers.
-This article compares five heatmap tools (Microsoft Clarity, Hotjar, Crazy Egg, Mouseflow, Ptengine) by features, pricing, and data retention — and ends with the structural limit they all share.
+"Will installing a heatmap grow our revenue?"
+It is one of the most common questions ecommerce operators ask.
+The honest answer: heatmaps are excellent at finding where on the page revenue is leaking, but they will not tell you which channel or ad delivered the buyer.
+This article compares the five major heatmap tools — Microsoft Clarity, Hotjar, Crazy Egg, Mouseflow, Ptengine — and ends with the structural limit none of them solve.

 TL;DR#

-- Two free heatmap tools dominate the entry tier — Microsoft Clarity (unlimited sessions, free forever) and Hotjar Free (200k sessions/month, 1-month retention).
-They serve different needs and are often run in parallel.
+Microsoft Clarity (unlimited sessions, free forever) and Hotjar Free (200k sessions/month, 1-month retention).
+Different strengths; many teams run both

-- All five share the same structural limit: heatmaps tell you what happens on the page, not which traffic source delivered the revenue.
-Channel-level efficiency (RPS, AOV, ROAS) requires a separate analytics layer.
+They show what happens on the page, not which traffic source delivered the revenue.
+Channel-level efficiency (RPS, AOV, ROAS) lives in a separate layer

 1. What Heatmaps Show, and What They Don't#